magonrod/lunar-solar-panel-simulator/README.md

 - Academic research in extraterrestrial energy systems
 - Visualization of solar availability in different lunar regions

+## More information

+- For a more comprehensive explanation of the operration, hypotesis and limitations, check docs/

 ## Roadmap

 - Improve speed and scalability of optimization